aleph2c/miros-xml/doc/_build/html/_sources/recipes.rst.txt

 The goal of this documentation is to show how to map the orthogonal component pattern onto the parallel region pattern.
-This way a user can use the existing miros infrastructure to gain the incredible complexity packing and ease-of-description offered by the parallel region drawing style.
+This way a user can use the existing miros infrastructure to gain the incredible complexity packing and ease-of-description offered by David Harel's parallel-region-drawing-style.

 ----